 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Hasselblad X1D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 200D: